NixOS/nix.dev/source/tutorials/connect-bash-nix-mkderivation.md

 }
 ```

-Build with `nix-build gnu-hello2.nix` it should produce another GNU Hello binary.
+Building with `nix-build gnu-hello2.nix` it should produce another GNU Hello binary.

-Since so many existing Unix programs follow this `./configure && make && make install` pattern, this is the default for stdenv.mkDerivation.
+Since so many existing Unix programs follow this `./configure && make && make install` pattern, this is the default for `stdenv.mkDerivation`.
 Thus, the three last lines can be omitted:
 ```{code-block} nix
 # gnu-hello3.nix